Machine Creation for vSphere

 - DataCenter Name - The name of the vSphere DataCenter in which the appliance will create and retrieve virtual machines.

-- Virtual Machine Template (recommended) - Virtual Machine Template that can be used to clone a VM with the hardware settings for machine creation, including memory, CPUs and video settings.
+- Virtual Machine Template (recommended, required for UEFI virtual machines) - Virtual Machine Template that can be used to clone a VM with the hardware settings for machine creation, including memory, CPUs and video settings.
 You can specify the host, datastore and network for configuring the resulting VMs.
 The list of choices contains only custom VM templates, rather than actual VMs or any of the built-in templates.
 The OS version used by the selected template must match the OS version that you are using for publishing layered images.
 The template must not have any disks attached, and must have at least one network card attached.
 If it does not, you will see an error when trying to validate or save the configuration.

 - DataStore Name - The name of the vSphere DataStore in which the appliance will create and retrieve virtual machines.